-Have students figure the probability of selecting a red, green, brown, etc. bean from the bag.
+Have students figure out the probability of selecting a red, green, brown, etc. bean from the bag.

 Have students solve a number of math problems using order of operations and colors.

 (Red + Green) x (Blue + Orange) =

 2(Brown + Green) x 6(Yellow – Purple) x 4 =

 Divide the beans between a group of students to find the remainders.
 Change the number of students in the group and divide the beans again.